-The Page Program instruction allows from one byte to 256 bytes (a page) of data to be programmed at previously erased (FFh) memory locations.
+The Page Program instruction allows from one byte to a page of data to be programmed at previously erased (FFh) memory locations.
+The Dual Page (DP) bit allows Dual Page operation.
+When the DP bit is set to 0 (Default) the page size is 256 bytes.
+When the DP bit is set to 1, the page size is 512 bytes.
 A Write Enable instruction must be executed before the device will accept the Page Program Instruction (Status Register bit WEL= 1).
 The instruction is initiated by driving the /CS pin low then shifting the instruction code "02h" followed by a 24-bit address (A23-A0) and at least one data byte, into the SI pin.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
 The Page Program instruction sequence is shown in Figure 7.4.1.

-If more than 256 bytes are sent to the device, previously latched data are discarded and the last 256 data bytes are guaranteed to be programmed correctly within the same page.
-If less than 256 data bytes are sent to device, they are correctly programmed at the requested addresses without having any effects on the other bytes of the same page. /CS must be driven high after the eighth bit of the last data byte has been latched in; otherwise the Page Program instruction is not executed.
+If more than 256 bytes of data (DP=0) or 512 bytes of data (DP=1) are sent to the device, previously latched data are discarded and the last 256 bytes of data (DP=0) or 512 bytes of data (DP=1) are guaranteed to be programmed correctly within the same page.
+If less than 256 bytes of data (DP=0) or 512 bytes of data (DP=1) are sent to device, they are correctly programmed at the requested addresses without having any effects on the other bytes of the same page. /CS must be driven high after the eighth bit of the last data byte has been latched in; otherwise the Page Program instruction is not executed.